 Grants and Contracts Office (GCO) – The Mount Sinai research application is required for all research, fellowships, service, education, and training programs at Icahn School of Medicine (MSSM).
 You should complete Program for the Protection of Human Subjects (PPHS), Institutional Animal Care and Use Committee (IACUC), and Instituional Biosafety Program protocols if relevant.

-Federal Conflict of Interest in Research (FCOIR) – As an academic institution, the Mount Sinai Medical Center must avoid all appearances of improper professional behavior by the institution and its faculty, employees, and trustees.
+Federal Conflict of Interest in Research (FCOIR) – As an academic institution, the Mount Sinai Health System must avoid all appearances of improper professional behavior by the institution and its faculty, employees, and trustees.
 A conflict of interest in research may arise when an investigator/covered person and/or the institution has a financial interest that could directly and significantly affect the approval, design, conduct, monitoring, or reporting of a research study.

 Clinical Trials Budgeting - ORS's Clinical Trials Budget and Billing Office,(CTBB) in conjunction with the Grants and Contract Office, is the center for coordinating the financial aspect of your clinical research.
 As such, CTBB provides the necessary tools for conducting innovative and safe clinical testing in compliance with required financial and regulatory guidelines.
 CTBB offers budget templates, standardized fee schedules, and tools for identifying services to ease budget development, provide billing verification, and ensure compliance.
-It will also offer continuous training and updates on federal and industrial regulatory requirements in collaboration with other existing programs within Mount Sinai Medical Center.
+It will also offer continuous training and updates on federal and industrial regulatory requirements in collaboration with other existing programs within Mount Sinai Health System.

 Please feel free to contact the staff at the ORS or CTBB regarding any questions you may have at email@example.com or 212.824.7294.